 Discovery of Hidden Assets

 If there is evidence that the driver of the uninsured car has hidden assets or money, there is a chance that you would be able to fight for rightful compensation.
 In order to determine if this true in your case, you would need to appoint an attorney who would be able to run a credit or asset check against the driver.
-If hidden assets or money are discovered, a lawyer can strive to retain the assets by freezing accounts.
+If hidden assets or money are discovered, a car accident lawyer can strive to retain the assets by freezing accounts.
 This ensures that a defendant cannot try to hide the assets or move them around during the course of litigation in an attempt to get out of paying.
 This is something our law firm can do on your behalf.

 Complete a Free Case Evaluation form now